// Free DICOM-to-JPG converter — online, no upload

 How to convert your DICOM file

 Three short steps.
-The free version converts one slice at a time; OpenMyScan Pro (launching soon) adds batch export.
+OpenMyScan converts one slice at a time.

 1. Step 1 — Drop your DICOM file or folder